mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/upgrading-v5-to-v6.md

 ## `.env` files are no longer automatically loaded

 Previously, if there was a `.env` file in your root directory, it was automatically loaded.
 Now instead of loading, it is only checked for the ORM env vars (those prefixed with `MIKRO_ORM_`) and all the others are ignored.
-If you want to access all your env vars defined in the `.env` file, call `dotenv.register()` yourself in your app (or possibly in your ORM config file).
+If you want to access all your env vars defined in the `.env` file, call `import 'dotenv/config'` yourself in your app (or possibly in your ORM config file).